Flavelius/CustomTerrainTools/Readme.md

-Custom tools for the new Unity Terrain (2018.3+) currently only contains Directional Flatten (Flatten in down/up direction)
+Custom tools for the new Unity Terrain (2018.3+)
+currently only contains
+Directional Flatten & Directional Smooth both effects are constrainable to either up or down direction